 Francis and Eliza lived in Albion Place/Burr Lane before moving to Nottingham in the later 1850’s.
 And until 1867 their eldest son John was book-keeper for the firm, then called Messrs.
 Ball & Wilkins.
 Before he left for Nottingham the workmen of the firm met with him at the Wine Vaults and presented a leaving present – a silver cup — the presentation being made by John’s great uncle Thomas Ball senior, the oldest workman on the firm and brother of Francis senior.

 At the occasion John remarked that he had enjoyed their confidence and respect as well as ‘the kindly manner in which every workman on the firm had ever treated him’; he hoped that their friendship and good fellowship, ‘though interrupted in its old channel, might still flow on and increase’.
 He should ‘ever retain a vivid remembrance of their kindness, and should always look back on the days spent in their society as the happiest of his life’.

 ‘Good feeling manifested throughout the meeting’.

-They lived all their married life in that street and both died there – James in October 1890 and Elizabeth in August 1895.
+They lived all their married life in that street and both died there – James on October 26th 1890 and Elizabeth on August 31st 1895.

-Thomas, like John, initially lived with his parents in Burr Lane, as a lace hand to his father.
+Born on October 6th 1816, Thomas, like his brother John, initially lived with his parents in Burr Lane, as a lace hand to his father.